KHADAR134/companywebsitedynamic/README.md

-# Web Design for a Manufacturing Company
+# Dynamic Web Design for a Manufacturing Company
 ## AIM:
-To design a static website for a clothes manufacturing company.
+To design a dynamic website for a clothes manufacturing company.

 ## DESIGN STEPS:
 ### Step 1: